Midax2/PR_Lab/README.md

-Przetwarzanie rozproszone - Laboratorium
+Laboratory on Distributed Processing

-Laboratorium 1 task: Create double linked list in C and allow user to add element to the list or delete it by the index (starting from 0) via menu.
-Also print function should be implemented.
-Main purpose of this laboratorium is to learn how allocate and free memory in C.
+Laboratory 1 task: Create a doubly linked list in C and allow the user to add elements to the list or delete them by index (starting from 0) via a menu.
+Additionally, implement a print function.
+The main purpose of this laboratory is to learn memory allocation and deallocation in C.

-Laboratorium 2 task: Create 8 function in C doing some math calculations and create dynamic and static library in Linux with them.
+Laboratory 2 task: Create 8 functions in C to perform mathematical calculations and create dynamic and static libraries in Linux with them.

-Laboratorium 3 task: Create bash script and C programm which allow to start and do commands at the same time.
-Programm should stop when last command ends.
+Laboratory 3 task: Create a bash script and a C program that allow starting and executing commands simultaneously.
+The program should stop when the last command finishes.